Co-membership FAQs

 The process for admission to co-membership in Loretto includes four phases: Information Phase, Preparation Phase, Commitment Phase and the Admission and Celebration Phase.

-– The Preparation Phase begins with a personal discernment plan for the co-member-in-process.
-Focus on developing opportunities for mission, community and spirituality is developed based on the individual’s needs and desires through study; volunteer options; attendance at peace and justice presentations, social events and spiritual gatherings; at least one visit to the Loretto Motherhouse; and deepening and broadening of relationships within the Community.
+– The Preparation Phase begins once the person is accepted into the co-membership process.
+A Contact Person is invited to work with the candidate, and a personal Discernment Plan for the co-member-in-process is developed.
+Focus on providing opportunities for mission, community and spirituality is suggested based on the individual’s needs and desires through study; volunteer options; attendance at peace and justice presentations, social events gatherings and spiritual gatherings; at least one visit to the Loretto Motherhouse; and deepening and broadening of relationships within the Community.

-– The Commitment Phase includes the preparation of the Personal Life Review (formerly the autobiography) by the co-member-in-process, obtaining references from Community members and participating in a final interview.
+– The Commitment Phase includes the preparation of a commitment reflection by the co-member in process, obtaining references from Community members, and participating in a commitment interview.

 – Admission and Celebration includes a review by the Community Forum of the candidate’s request for admission into the Loretto Community.
 Once the candidate is accepted into co-membership by the Loretto President, a celebration provides the opportunity for the new co-member to share publicly her/his journey in Loretto and her/his personal commitment to the Community.